IngloriousCoderz/inglorious-engine/README.md

 5.  **Composable Handlers via Function Piping**: Instead of large, monolithic "reducers," you build event handlers by composing smaller, pure functions.
 The engine encourages a pipeline pattern where an event and the current state are passed through a series of decorators or transformations.
 This makes your logic highly modular, reusable, and easy to test in isolation.

-6.  **Handlers Can Dispatch New Events (Controlled Side-Effects)**: In a strict Redux pattern, reducers must be pure.
-We relax this rule for a pragmatic reason: event handlers in this engine **can dispatch new events**.
+6.  **Handlers Can Issue New Events (Controlled Side-Effects)**: In a strict Redux pattern, reducers must be pure.
+We relax this rule for a pragmatic reason: event handlers in this engine **can notify of new events**.
 This allows you to create powerful, reactive chains of logic.
-For example, an `enemy:take_damage` handler might check the enemy's health and, if it drops to zero, dispatch a new `enemy:destroyed` event.
+For example, an `enemy:take_damage` handler might check the enemy's health and, if it drops to zero, notify of a new `enemy:destroyed` event.

-    - **How it works**: Any event dispatched from within a handler is simply added to the end of the main event queue.
+    - **How it works**: Any event notified from within a handler is simply added to the end of the main event queue.
 It will be processed in a subsequent pass of the game loop, not immediately.
 This prevents synchronous, cascading updates within a single frame and makes the flow of logic easier to trace.

     - **A Word of Caution**: This power comes with responsibility.
-It is possible to create infinite loops (e.g., event A's handler dispatches event B, and event B's handler dispatches event A).
+It is possible to create infinite loops (e.g., event A's handler notifies of event B, and event B's handler notifies of event A).
 Developers should be mindful of this when designing their event chains.

 ## Contributing